Can I make a claim as an independent witness?

 A witness claim is a claim you make when you have suffered psychological trauma as a result of witnessing a serious crime or accident.
 But in order to claim compensation from the effects of being a witness, you must be able to demonstrate beyond reasonable doubt that you have suffered psychological harm due to what you witnessed.
 This mental trauma could include, but is not limited to:

 - Hypervigilance and symptoms of OCD

-Building a successful case for witness compensation can take longer than for a client with an obvious physical injury.
+Due to the nature of psychological trauma, building a successful case for witness compensation can often take longer than for a client with an obvious physical injury claim.
 We recommend you speak to your GP for appropriate care and referral if you believe you are suffering psychological damage.
-Keep a diary recording how you feel and the impact the trauma has on your daily life, and seek legal advice at the earliest opportunity.
+Keep a diary recording how you feel and the impact the trauma has on your daily life and then seek legal advice at the earliest opportunity.

 Am I eligible?

 If you’ve been mentally impacted by witnessing an accident or crime within the last 3 years, then you will be able to make a claim.